 You can lose your workers’ compensation benefits if your employer’s insurer can come up with evidence that your injuries do not limit your activities to the extent that you have reported that they do.
 You may not realize that your own social media profiles may have been their source of the evidence that was used against you.

 Please take a moment to call us at 302.414.5553 or fill out our quick contact form to schedule a free consultation to discuss your workers compensation case.
-We serve clients throughout Delaware from our offices which are conveniently located in New Castle, Seaford and Wilmington.
+We serve clients throughout Delaware from our offices which are conveniently located in Newark, Seaford and Wilmington.